Identification

 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
 It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 Get medical attention following exposure or if feeling unwell.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

-No known significant effects or critical hazards.
-Adverse symptoms may include the following: headache, drowsiness/fatigue, dizziness/vertigo, muscle weakness, unconsciousness.
+Symptoms: Adverse symptoms may include the following: headache, drowsiness/fatigue, dizziness/vertigo, muscle weakness, unconsciousness

 Wash with plenty of soap and water.
 Remove contaminated clothing and shoes.
 Wash contaminated clothing thoroughly with water before removing it, or wear gloves.
 Continue to rinse for at least 10 minutes.
 Get medical attention.
 In the event of any complaints or symptoms, avoid further exposure.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.